ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 ## 2. Setting up the Databases for Configuration Data

 Before we are getting started with setting up unixODBC, we create the databases and store some configuration data in them.

-> This tutorial is neither an introduction to SQL nor to SQLite or PostgresSQL.
+> This tutorial is neither an introduction to SQL nor to SQLite or PostgreSQL.
 > If you need more information about these topics, there are plenty of resources available.
 >
 > For downloads and documentation, please visit the respective websites: